pscally1005/pscally1005.github.io/_posts/recipes/meme/2025-10-09-aquafaba-ice-cream.markdown

 Instructions:
 - In a <a href='https://amzn.to/4adxMft'>large glass bowl</a>, beat your aquafaba and <a href='/misc/fruit#lemon-juice'>lemon juice</a> with a <a href='https://amzn.to/45yqsbM'>hand mixer</a> for about 3 minutes, or until foamy and you have soft peaks

 - Beat in the vanilla until fully combined.
-Next, beat in the sweetener.
+Next, beat in the maple syrup.
 Finally, beat in the <a href='/misc/overshadowed-healthy-foods#chocolate'>cocoa powder</a> until just fully combined.
 Don't overbeat, or you'll deflate the mixture

 - Freeze for 1 hour.
 Churn with your <a href='https://amzn.to/45yqsbM'>hand mixer</a>.
 Repeat 2 more times for a total of 3 hours